Note: The links in this post are affiliate links.

-You probably already know how important it is to keep your computer and other sensitive electronic gear plugged into a battery backup device.
+You probably already know how important it is to keep your laptop and desktop computers plugged into a battery backup device.

 The most important reason for keeping those devices attached to a battery backup is the protection it provides from power surges, brownouts and distant lighting strikes.